johnsmclay/linux-notes/086-the-root-user-and-sudoers-file.md

----
-layout: page
-title:  The Root User And Sudoers File
+# The Root User And Sudoers File
----

 The root user account is the Linux system _superuser_, and can perform any task.
 Some utilities do not work if the administrator is not logged in as the